AlibabaCloudDocs/sls/intl.en-US/Developer Guide/API Reference/Request signatures.md

 2. Generate a string to be signed for the API request.

-    The string contains the information about the HTTP request method, HTTP request header, and request body.
+    The string contains information about the HTTP request method, HTTP request header, and request body.
 The string is in the following format:

     ```
     SignString = VERB + "\n"